 Other cards in the set that have proven elusive in a truly mint state include; the National League Home Run Leaders, Senators Rookies (#96), Bobby Knoop, Hal McRae rookie, Grady Hatton, Alex Johnson, John ‘Blue Moon’ Odom, Tony Oliva, Claude Raymond and the A’s Rookies #199.

 On the other side of the coin, there seem to be about two dozen cards that were double printed.
 Even mint, graded examples of those cards, in the 400s and low 500s, rarely sell for enough to cover the cost of submitting them.

 There are three variations that are valuable, all because of having the team name printed in a different color.
 The Mike McCormick white team letters card is very tough, with only two PSA 9 examples in existence as of this writing.
 The color variation for Casey Cox and Eddie Brinkman is yellow with those carrying significant premiums.

-1968 Topps Baseball set prices range from around $1,000 for a VG-EX grade to nearly $4,000 for a true NM/MT set that includes Ryan and Bench.
+1968 Topps Baseball set prices range from around $1,000 for a mid to lower grade set to several thousand for a true NM/MT set that includes Ryan and Bench.
 You can see them on eBay here.